SHsuperCM/CITResewn/docs/usage/users.md

 ## Usage

-Install resource packs and mods that utilize CITs, these docs are mainly for authors.
+Install resource packs and mods that utilize CITs, these docs are mainly for their authors.